TelenorStartIoT/tutorials/01-fipy-udp/README.md

 Once we approved your MIC account, you will be able to login to your MIC account with your user id and password.

-When logged in create a new "Thing Type" for your dev-kit.
+When logged in create a new **"Thing Type"** for your dev-kit.
--  A things is a virtual representation of your IoT device.
+-  A **"Things"** is a virtual representation of your IoT device.
--  A "Thing Type" is a way to organize multiple "Things" that share similarities.
+-  A **"Thing Type"** is a way to organize multiple "Things" that share similarities.

 To add a *new* **"Thing Type"** click on the **"+NEW THING TYPE"** button and give it a name and a description.